 When letting go really hurts it can be extremely difficult to release the attachment fully.
 Whether it’s letting go of an unhealthy relationship, or letting go of a bad habit, the letting go can seem easier said than done.
 Very often, this is because we put ourselves in illusory boxes that seem to only have narrow escapes.
 To succeed in letting go, we need to change our thoughts and cultivate patience and persistence.
-And to change our thoughts, we need to become familiar with them, striving to separate the judgments of good or bad.
+And to change our thoughts, we need to become familiar with them, separating out the judgments of good or bad.
 This is called a Mindfulness practice.
 In other words, letting go of something means seeing that you are holding on to it.
-And this is where mindfulness-based counseling and therapy come into play; it’s tough to mindfully look at things and truly feel the pain of grief and loss, so a counselor helps you stay focused and helps you manage the emotions that may arise.
+And this is where mindfulness-based counseling and therapy come into play; it’s tough to mindfully look at things and truly feel the pain of grief and loss, so a counselor helps you stay focused and helps you manage the emotions that arise.

 Mindfully letting go